bwDraco/HI64/README.md

 (**QUIPS**) is computed, representing the computer's performance for that trial.
-Data collected on the QUIPS attained by a computer over time as the benchmark progresses can be used for in-depth analysis of the performance characteristics of the system.
+Data collected on the QUIPS attained by a computer over time as the benchmark progresses can be used for in-depth analysis of the performance characteristics of the system (see **Interpreting output** below).

 The benchmark runs continuously until a substantial drop in performance occurs.
 This typically occurs when the computer runs out of main memory and resorts to disk paging to complete the computation, resulting in a dramatic slowdown and an attendant drop in QUIPS.
 Specifically, the benchmark stops when the QUIPS for the previous trial drops belows a predefined ratio of the peak QUIPS attained during the benchmark or when the shortest lap in a trial takes longer than a predefined amount of time.
 (More details on how to set these limits follow.)

 ## Building and configuration